-Most companies spend thousands (if not tens of thousands) of dollars to select and onboard new employees, only to overload or neglect them during those critical first 90 days on the job.
+Here’s the first of our people management tips: Don’t spend thousands of company dollars vetting and onboarding team members only to overload or neglect them during those critical first 90 days on the job.
 Successful managers take the process into their own hands to set their team up for success from day one.
+Here’s how:

 1. Hire the right people

 Get the right players on your team, for your team.
 Successful managers don’t just fill jobs — they fill roles in their team.
 In the hiring process, keep your entire team’s communication style, work dynamic, and culture in mind as you interview candidates.
 Then, look for someone who’s not only a culture fit, but a culture add.

 The employee experience starts during the hiring process.
 Take ownership of the process and set 30, 60, and 90-day check-ins to see how they’re responding.
 Whether it’s a welcome lunch, swagged out desk, or onboarding buddy program, this is your chance to introduce a new employee to the team.
 So make it great.

 This is the meat of a manager’s role.
 After all, the time an employee spends with one company could last 6 months or 6 years.
 So here’s the next of our people management tips: Create and fill roles where your reports can find meaning and growth opportunities in their day-to-day work.

 3. Connect work to the big picture